-Randomly popping in for a visit.
+Randomly Popping In for a Visit.

 There’s nothing wrong with visiting your children.
 But turning up unannounced can be frustrating.
 If you want to see your kids, ring first and see if it’s okay.
 Popping in suddenly can mean that plans are put on hold while your kids have to be hospitable to you.